TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/configuring-custom-rate-limit-keys.md

 This capabilty works with [Tyk 5.3.0]({{< ref "product-stack/tyk-dashboard/release-notes/version-5.3" >}}) or higher.

 ## Configuring custom rate limit keys for policies in Tyk Dashboard
 Custom rate limit keys are applied at a policy level.
-When a custom rate limit key is specified, quota, rate limit, and throttling will be calculated against the specified value and not against a credential ID.
+When a custom rate limit key is specified, quota, rate limit and throttling will be calculated against the specified value and not against a credential ID.

 To specify a custom rate limit key, add to a policy a new metadata field called `rate_limit_pattern`.
 In the value field you can specify any value or expression that you want to use as a custom rate limit key for your APIs.
 The `rate_limit_pattern` syntax support referencing session metadata using `$tyk_meta.FIELD_NAME` reference.
 In addition, it's possible to concatenate multiple values together using the pipe operator (`|`).